andrewdavidmackenzie/pigg/README.md

 ## Installing

-Until we complete some work to produce pre-built binaries for supported platforms, and ways to install them directly, to install `piggui` and `piglet` you will have to build and install them from source.
+We have work planned to produce pre-built binaries for supported platforms, and ways to install them directly.

+Prior to that, to install `piggui` and `piglet` you will have to build from source, either using `cargo install`, or `cargo build` or `make` from a clone of the repo or a download of a release source tarball/zip.

-See the section on that below for details.
+See the section below for details.

 This is an area where we welcome ideas, input and contributions - please post your thoughts to the [Discussions](https://github.com/andrewdavidmackenzie/pigg/discussions)